 Almost all Pacific FC teams compete in the District 5 league.
 Some teams may play outside of the district and compete in Oregon or Washington's state league.
 For specific details pertaining to your team of interest please contact the team's representative or coach which is currently listed on the Pacific FC home page.

-After tryouts are complete in February (for High School Boys) or May, teams generally begin practice in Mid to Late spring once or twice a week through summer.
+After tryouts are complete in February (for High School Boys) or May, teams generally begin practice right away once or twice a week through summer.
 When fall district begins teams typically will practice twice a week.
 Teams that choose to participate in the Washington State Cup will usually practice through once or twice a week from November through February depending on the team's success.
 Games are primarily played on Saturday; however some leagues that our teams compete in may have Sunday games.
 Also expect to spend two to three weekends of the summer competing in tournaments.
 Like the previous question, this is a very team specific topic and is best to get the information from your teams directly.

 The committee is encouraging all coaches to be mindful of our kid's interest in other sports and to make compromises that allow the kids to become involved with other sports.
 We feel that many sports complement the lessons that we try to teach our kids in soccer.
 Multiple sports is a very important issue at the younger ages as kids don't know what sport they were destined for and should be given the freedom to find out.